cmackenzie1/tfstate-worker/README.md

 ## Getting Started

-1. Fork this repository and clone it to your local machine.
+1. Click the "Use this template" button to create a new repository from this template.
 2. Create an R2 bucket in your Cloudflare account, or use an existing one.
 3. Update `wrangler.toml` with your Cloudflare account ID and custom domain and bucket name.
 4. If using basic auth, add your credentials to your worker using `wrangler secret put TFSTATE_USERNAME`